Sarah Hanson-Young: Political career

 Hanson-Young was a candidate for the South Australian Legislative Council in the 2006 state election, ranked fourth on the Greens' ticket.

 Hanson-Young was elected senator for South Australia at the 2007 federal election.
-She was the first Greens senator to be elected in that state, the youngest person—at 25—ever popularly elected to the Australian senate, and the youngest woman ever elected to the Australian parliament (Natasha Stott Despoja was younger at her first sitting, but older at the time of her election).
-Although the South Australian Green primary vote remained relatively unchanged, preferences from the Australian Labor Party provided the required quota for a Greens senator.
+She was the first Greens senator to be elected in that state and, at 25, the youngest person popularly elected to the Australian Senate, as well as the youngest woman elected to the Australian parliament.
+Natasha Stott Despoja was younger at her first sitting, but older at the time of her election.
+Although the South Australian Green primary vote remained relatively unchanged, preferences from the Australian Labor Party provided the required quota to elect a Greens senator.

 Hanson-Young became the focus of attention on 18 June 2009, when the Senate President ordered the removal of her two-year-old daughter from the Senate chamber during a division.
 The rules of parliament at the time did not allow for senators or members to bring their children into the chamber.
-Public reaction on the matter was divided, and ignited a debate on accommodating children and their careers in the workplace.
-Despite a delay of seven years, the incident led directly to a change in the rules of both the House of Representatives and Senate, which now allow MPs and senators to care for their children for short periods in the chamber.
+Public reaction to the situation was divided, and it ignited a debate on accommodating children and their carers in the workplace.
+Despite a delay of seven years, the incident led directly to a change in the rules of both the House of Representatives and Senate, to allow MPs and senators to care for their children in the chamber for short periods.

-Hanson-Young challenged Christine Milne for the Green deputy leadership in October 2010, but she was unsuccessful.
+Hanson-Young challenged Christine Milne for the Green deputy leadership in October 2010 but was unsuccessful.
 Hanson-Young was critical of the Greens supporting the minority Labor Gillard government, and wanted the party to negotiate with the Liberal Party.
-However, plans for these negotiations were stopped by Milne.
+However, plans for negotiations were stopped by Milne.

-Following the resignation of Australian Greens leader Bob Brown in 2012, she was again nominated for the deputy leadership but lost by an undisclosed margin to Adam Bandt.
+Following the resignation of Australian Greens leader Bob Brown in 2012, she was again nominated for the deputy leadership but lost to Adam Bandt by an undisclosed margin.

 Hanson-Young was re-elected to the Senate at the 2013 federal election and again at the 2016 double dissolution election.

 In December 2013, Hanson-Young, along with Senators Louise Pratt (ALP) and Sue Boyce (LNP) established a cross-party working group on marriage equality.

 In August 2016, Hanson-Young was replaced as the Greens' Immigration spokesperson by Nick McKim.
 She retained the senior portfolio areas of education and finance.

 Hanson-Young won a further six-year senate term in the 2019 federal election, with her party receiving 10.9% of first preference votes, as well as a 5.03-point swing in her favour.

-As of 2021, Hanson-Young acts as the spokesperson for the following: